 Two components of almond oil which cannot be overlooked are its flavonoids and phenolic acids.

 Both of these constituents make up a large percentage of almond oil, which is seen in the table below.

-What does this mean for hair loss, however?
+What does this mean for your hair however?

 Both flavonoids and phenolic acids have been shown to have antioxidant properties.
 Antioxidants play a vital role in the slowing down of oxidative stress, and this can have a positive impact on individuals with AGA.

-Oxidative stress is a process responsible for various signs of aging, including graying hair and hair loss.
+Oxidative stress is a process responsible for various signs of aging, including graying hair and thinning.